Paige Bueckers is ready for her college swan song, and her latest turn as a superstar

 “If you look at our Final Four team last year, and how we got there, and that we were two points away from playing in the national championship game,” he said, “that was a testament to just how much that kid can do for a program, a team, and how far she can take you.
 Obviously not by herself, but putting a player like Paige on your team automatically makes you a national championship contender.”

 Bueckers didn’t object to framing this season as a farewell tour.
-She knows that next month, her future home will be set in the WNBA’s draft lottery, unless whoever wins it — Washington, Dallas, Chicago, or most likely Los Angeles — shockingly picks someone else.
+She knows that next month, her future home will be set in the WNBA’s draft lottery, unless whichever team wins it — Washington, Dallas, Chicago, or, most likely, Los Angeles — shockingly picks someone else.

-The slate includes matchups with the three other brightest stars in the women’s college hoops galaxy: at South Jersey native Hannah Hidalgo’s No. 6.
+The slate includes matchups with the three other stars in the women’s college hoops galaxy: at South Jersey native Hannah Hidalgo’s No. 6.
 Notre Dame (Dec.
-12), home vs. JuJu Watkins’ No. 3 Southern Cal (Dec.
+12), home vs. JuJu Watkins’ No. 3 Southern California (Dec.
 21), and at the No. 1 Gamecocks (Feb.
 16).

 » READ MORE: A look back at Paige Bueckers' visit to Villanova last season

-All three games will air on big network TV, on NBC, Fox, and ABC (in that order).
+The Notre Dame game is on ESPN, while the other two will air on Fox and ABC, respectively.
 Fox has three more, including vs. No. 17 Louisville (Dec.
 7) at the Brooklyn home of the WNBA champion Liberty.

 Those games are on such big stages because Bueckers is that big of a draw — and not just during basketball games.
-She’s been a guest of honor at WNBA, National Women’s Soccer League, and NFL games, and at tennis’ U.S. Open she hung out with Coco Gauff and Frances Tiafoe.
-The cameras have found her at every stop, often wearing gear from a sponsor happy to pay her for it.
+She has been a guest of honor at WNBA, National Women’s Soccer League, and NFL games.
+At tennis’ U.S. Open, she hung out with Coco Gauff and Frances Tiafoe.
+The cameras have found her at every stop, and she’s often wearing gear from a sponsor happy to pay her for it.

 » READ MORE: Paige Bueckers' matchup with Caitlin Clark in last season's Final Four was as big as a national semifinal can be